-Be sure to praise your little one for being good and staying on track.
-Evidence shows young children are very responsive to praise.
+Be sure to praise your little one for doing well and staying on track.
+Evidence shows that young children are very responsive to praise.
 Rewarding them, even with a simple ‘well done’, has been shown to lead to fewer behavioural problems later down the line (Leijten at al, 2016).

 For babies and toddlers, positive parenting often means distracting children from behaving in ways you don’t want (Gardner et al, 1999).
-You could try to pre-empt their trouble making by anticipating what might happen.
+You could try to pre-empt any conflicts by anticipating what might happen.
 Then employ a distraction technique before it does happen (Gardner et al, 1999).

 Think of yourself as their lawyer

 Stick with us here.
-You don’t have to agree with their demands or behaviour but try to consider their side of story.
-Try to be on their side.
+You don’t have to agree with their demands or behaviour but ask for their side of story and give it a fair hearing.

 You could show them this by reasoning with them fairly, with empathy and constructively.
-Then you can encourage them towards a solution to their problem.
+Then you can help them find a positive solution to their problem.
 Think about how you’d like to be represented and treated.
 Be their ally.

 Encourage these positive interactions together.
 Get down to their level and be a kid with them.
 And be available so they’ll come to you when something is wrong or they’re upset.
-Listening from a young age sets up a positive pattern for life (NSPCC, 2016).
+Listening to them from a young age sets up a positive pattern for life (NSPCC, 2020).